shachark/ComputeBackend/README.md

 Currently supports local serial, local multicore, Condor, PBS, SLURM, and UGE.

-I've been using it extensively for my research, but on your setup it may require some code adjustments to work properly.
+I've been using it extensively for my research since 2012, but on your setup it may require some code adjustments to work properly.

 #### To install diectly from GitHub:
 ```